 1st Dan - black belt

 We have an aikido grading system that involves lots of hard work.
 Our Aikido ranks and certificates are very difficult to achieve.

 Unfortunately, this leads to reduced student numbers, and many come and go.
 But the most important thing is to protect the art and...

 avoid diluting it!

 it comes down to it your Aikido ranks, belts, and certificates will not help you in difficult situations, but solid aikido skills and aiki principles will.

-Aikido Success Blueprint shows you how to fast-track your grading preparations, and excel in your training.
-Plus FREE Aikido First Aid Kit ebook on how to prevent injuries.
+Aikido Success Blueprint learn how to fast-track your grading preparations, and excel in your training.
+Plus Aikido First Aid Kit ebook to prevent injuries.